digiscot/digiscot-website/pages/about.md

 Digital participation is a hot topic for policymakers.
 We've picked out some of the best reports to get you up to speed on the issues.

 <a href="/about/reading/" class="btn btn-primary btn-lg">Find out more</a>

-### Our mailing list

-Once a fortnight we send out a short email bulletin rounding up the latest news on digital participation in Scotland and beyond.

-<a href="/subscribe/" class="btn btn-primary btn-lg">Join our mailing list</a>